convertigo/c8oprj-lib-push-manager/README.md

 # c8oprj-lib-push-manager
-This is the Firebase Cloud Messing Push notifcations library for Convertigo platform.
+This is the Firebase Cloud Messaging (FCM) Push notifcations library for Convertigo platform.

 # Usage
 This library brings the server part and the client part for Firebase Push Notifications support for Convertigo mobile builder apps.